dorumrr/de1984/FIREWALL.md

 - Apps without rules: Blocked (added to VPN, traffic dropped)
 - Apps with explicit "allow" rule for current network: Allowed (bypass VPN)
 - Apps with explicit "block" rule for current network: Blocked (added to VPN)
-- Screen-off rule: If enabled and screen is off, app is blocked regardless of network rule

 **Allow All mode:**
 - Apps without rules: Allowed (bypass VPN)
 - Apps with explicit "allow" rule for current network: Allowed (bypass VPN)
 - Apps with explicit "block" rule for current network: Blocked (added to VPN)
-- Screen-off rule: If enabled and screen is off, app is blocked regardless of network rule

 **Network changes:**